 Numerous theories have been put forward regarding the reasons for mergers and acquisitions.
-Whether '... caught up in the "thrill of the hunt," driven to complete deals as a result of internal company politics, management bravado, or the need to boost divisional key performance indicators in order to reach bonus target , as suggested to us by Sarah Byrne-Quinn, Group Director of Strategy and Business Development at Smith & Nephew, deals are often motivated by personal and financial as opposed to strategic considerations.
-Either way, to avoid peripheral issues taking center stage, organizations need to remain open minded when pursuing a deal building teams to question assumptions on an ongoing basis and to remain focused on the overall strategy for the company, while being motivated by the underlying 'quality' of an acquisition at the right price for an organization.
+Whether ". . . caught up in the 'thrill of the hunt,' driven to complete deals as a result of internal company politics, management bravado, or the need to boost divisional key performance indicators in order to reach bonus targets . . . ," as suggested to us by Sarah Byrne-Quinn, Group Director of Strategy and Business Development at Smith & Nephew, deals are often motivated by personal and financial as opposed to strategic considerations.
+Either way, to avoid peripheral issues taking center stage, organizations need to remain open minded when pursuing a deal, building teams which question assumptions on an ongoing basis and remain focused on the overall strategy for the company, while being motivated by the underlying "quality" of an acquisition at the right price.

 There are often multiple reasons given, sometimes conflicting and overlapping.
-Generally speaking, the most common reasons used to justify a merger or an acquisition are claims of market power, efficiency (in various forms), pure diversification, information and signaling, agency problems, managerialism and hubris, and taxes.
-Each of these is discussed briefly in the box.
+Generally speaking, the most common reasons used to justify a merger or an acquisition are claims of the need to increase market power, efficiency (in various forms, such as economies of scale), pure diversification (often because the core business is in a declining industry), information and signalling, agency problems, managerialism and hubris, and taxes.
+Each of these is discussed briefly in the box below.